-For the Readmission and the Mental Health Follow-up Visit measures, baseline for MY 2014 were set using data from April 1, 2011 through March 31, 2012, due to time lag in data submission.
-The diagram below shows the timeframes for using results of a previous MY as baselines for future Measurement Years, including the time lag.
+For the Readmission and the Mental Health Follow-up Visit measures, baseline for MY 2015 were set using data from July 1, 2012 through March 31, 2013, this was measurement year 2013.
+The chart below shows the timeframes for using results of a previous MY as baselines for future Measurement Years, including the time lag.